NeuroRing: Scaling Spiking Neural Networks via Multi-FPGA Bidirectional Ring Topologies and Stream-Dataflow

 In 2019, Rhodes et al.~\cite{rhodes_real-time_2019} demonstrated real-time simulation of the cortical microcircuit on SpiNNaker, a specialized neuromorphic platform.
 Subsequent work explored more accessible platforms.
 Golosio et al.~\cite{golosio_fast_2021} used a GPU-based approach and achieved near-real-time performance on a similar workload.
 Kurth et al.~\cite{kurth_sub-realtime_2022} later mapped the microcircuit model built in the NEST simulator to \gls{HPC} compute nodes, achieving performance beyond biological real time while also enabling straightforward scaling across supercomputer nodes.

 Reconfigurable hardware has further improved the balance between flexibility and energy efficiency.
-Heittmann et al.~\cite{heittmann_simulating_2022} used a large FPGA cluster of 432 Xilinx Z7045 devices and achieved an \gls{RTF} of 0.25, at an energy cost of 783~nJ per synaptic event.
+Heittmann et al.~\cite{heittmann_simulating_2022} used a large FPGA cluster of 432 Xilinx Z7045 devices and achieved a \gls{RTF} of 0.25, at an energy cost of 783~nJ per synaptic event.
 Kauth et al.~\cite{kauth_neuroaix-framework_2023} reduced the platform scale to 35 NetFPGA SUME devices and reported an \gls{RTF} of 0.05 with 48~nJ per synaptic event.
 More recently, Lindqvist et al.~\cite{lindqvist_algorithms_2024} used a single-node Agilex~7 FPGA and achieved an \gls{RTF} of 0.79 with 21~nJ per synaptic event.

-These studies show that FPGAs are attractive for scalable SNN simulation, but they also highlight a remaining challenge: building modular architectures that are scalable across single and multiple devices and flexible with respect to both the simulator backend and the workload domain.
-NeuroRing addresses this gap through a stream-dataflow architecture and a bidirectional ring topology that supports modular deployment, backend-agnostic integration, and the execution of both neuroscience and constraint-satisfaction workloads.
+These studies show that FPGAs are attractive for scalable SNN simulation, but they also highlight a remaining challenge: building modular architectures that are scalable across single- and multi-device deployments and flexible with respect to both the simulator backend and the workload domain.
+NeuroRing addresses this gap through a stream-dataflow architecture and a bidirectional ring topology that supports modular deployment, backend-agnostic integration, and the execution of workloads from both neuroscience and constraint satisfaction.